How to sell your house and buy a new one at the same time

 5. Have a backup plan

-- If you sell your current home but haven’t found your next place yet, you’ll need to find a short-term rental.
-Be sure to factor in the added expense of renting a storage unit if all your belongings won’t fit into the temporary place.
+• If you sell your current home but haven’t found your next place yet, you’ll need to find a short-term rental.
+Be sure to factor in the added expense of moving, or renting a storage unit if all your belongings won’t fit into the temporary place.

 Should I sell my house now or wait?

 Deciding whether it’s the right time to sell your home can be perplexing.
-According to Fannie Mae’s June 2023 Home Purchase Sentiment Index, 64 percent of consumers still believe that, despite the fluctuating market conditions, now is a good time to sell.
-However, nearly half of respondents still expect mortgage rates to continue rising over the next 12 months.
+According to Fannie Mae’s December 2023 Home Purchase Sentiment Index, 57 percent of consumers still believe that, despite the fluctuating market conditions, now is a good time to sell.

 There are a number of important factors to consider when it comes to the timing of your house sale.
 These include:

-- Interest rates: Low interest rates entice more prospective buyers to enter the market, which is advantageous for sellers, while high rates (like we have currently) mean fewer buyers who can afford to make the purchase.
+• Interest rates: Low interest rates entice more prospective buyers to enter the market, which is advantageous for sellers, while high rates mean fewer buyers who can afford to make the purchase.
+While rates are down from their peak of 8 percent in the fall of 2023, they’re still relatively high.

-- Housing inventory: The country is in the throes of a housing shortage, and the lack of available inventory typically drives up demand and prices for the few available homes.
+• Housing inventory: The country is in the throes of a housing shortage, and has been for some time.
+A lack of available inventory typically drives up demand and prices for the few available homes.

 Home-selling alternatives

 If you want to take this route, shop around and get a few quotes (there’s typically no obligation) before you commit to a particular company.
-Be aware, also, that you won’t typically receive top dollar for your home when you sell one of these services.
+Be aware, also, that you won’t typically receive top dollar for your home when you sell via one of these services.
 Property-buying firms need to make a profit, and they usually offer you less than you’d be able to make in a traditional sale.
-If you’re really in a rush, or want to sell “as-is,” taking that financial knock might make sense.
-But if not, it’s generally better to be patient and get a better price.
+If you’re really in a rush, taking that financial knock might make sense.
+But if not, a bit of patience will generally get you a better price.

 FAQs

-Yes.
+• Yes — in fact, it’s very common.
 When you sell a home with a mortgage, you can use the proceeds from the sale to pay off your mortgage balance and any closing costs.
 As long as you sell your home for more than the outstanding balance, you will be able to clear your debt.
-(But a problem might arise if the sale price you net is less than the amount you owe.)

-Selling a house isn’t all profit — there are prep and closing costs to consider.
+• Selling a house isn’t all profit — there are prep and closing costs to consider, as well as real estate commissions.
 Those opting for a traditional, agent-assisted sale should plan for 5 to 6 percent of the purchase price to go to Realtor fees, which are typically paid by the seller.
-And don’t forget to budget for closing expenses, such as attorney fees, transfer taxes, prorated property taxes and more.
+And don’t forget to budget for closing expenses such as attorney fees, transfer taxes, prorated property taxes and more.
 These can vary widely based on sale price and location.